MicrosoftDocs/xamarin-docs/docs/ios/get-started/installation/mac.md

 ms.date: 03/19/2017
 ---

-# Installing and Configuring Xamarin.iOS on Mac
+# Installing and Configuring Xamarin.iOS on a Mac

 > [!NOTE]
 > This content has moved to the Visual Studio for Mac install guides on [docs.microsoft.com](https://docs.microsoft.com/visualstudio/mac/installation).

 ## Related Links